jayniz/lounge_lizard/README.md

 ### Drafter

-This is just wrapper to use Drafter.
+This is just ruby wrapper to use Drafter.
 Check [drafter's repository](https://github.com/apiaryio/drafter) for more info

 ## Install